sourceboat/laravel-enumeration/README.md

 }
 ```

-The enums property is simply a mapping of model attributes to enum classes.
-For cases where you want an attribute to be nullable, but dont want to have a `null`-value member in your enum, you can specifiy if an attribute is nullable by setting it in the enums propoerty like so:
+The enums property is a simple mapping of model attributes to enum classes.
+For cases where you want an attribute to be nullable, but don't want to have a `null`-value member in your enum, you can specify this explicitly:

 ```php
 <?php